GeologicalSurveySouthAustralia/SARIG-Catalogue-CSW/README.md

 ## What is new?
 The SARIG Catalogue CSW has undergone significant enhancements to improve user experience and accessibility.
-CSW now supports both 2.0.2 and 3.0.0 versions of the OGC CSW (Catalogue Service for the Web) standard protocol.
+CSW now supports 2.0.2 versions of the OGC Catalogue Service for the Web(CSW) standard protocol.
 Some Benefits:
 - **Interoperability**: Ensures seamless operation between different systems by adhering to the same protocol.
 - **Metadata Discovery**: Simplifies the process of discovering relevant geospatial datasets and services.
 - **Standardisation**: Part of the suite of OGC standards promoting consistency and compatibility in the geospatial domain.